 Investment is such a boring, yet important task that we all need to learn and do no matter whether we like it or not.
 It takes a whole new level of importance when we need to invest for our kids education.

 If you’re in US and looking for ways to save for your kids college education, 529 is a great option to explore.
-We have invested in 529 plan for Chuttu and planning to open one for our 2nd baby as well.
+We have invested in 529 plan for both of our kids.

 What is 529 Plan?

 529 plan is a tax-advantaged savings plan for future college costs.There are 2 types of 529 plans.
 Pre-paid and savings plan.
 Pre-paid meaning, you’ll pay the money upfront and let it grow until your kid is ready for college.
 Savings plan is, contribution to the 529 plan.
 You can invest whenever you want.
 Also, you can decide the amount you invest as well.
 There is no set rule investment amount or minimum balance.There are no hard rules here.
 The maximum amount you can invest every year is $14,000 without any penalties.